Chiu Wen-ta

-Chiu Wen-ta (邱文達 (Qiū Wéndá); born 21 July 1950) is a Taiwanese medical educator.
+Chiu Wen-ta (邱文達 (Qiū Wéndá); born 21 July 1950) is a Taiwanese physician, public health specialist, and neuroscientist.
 He was the Minister of Health and Welfare (formerly the Minister of the Department of Health) of the Executive Yuan from 2011 to 2014.

+Education

+Chiu studied medicine at Chung Shan Medical University in 1970 and graduated with a Doctor of Medicine (M.D.) in 1975.
+In 1986, Chiu spent a year as a research fellow at Stanford University.
+He then completed graduate studies in the United States at the University of Pittsburgh, where he earned a Master of Public Health (M.P.H.) and his Ph.D. in public health in 1989 from the University of Pittsburgh Graduate School of Public Health.
+His doctoral dissertation was titled, "The epidemiology of head injury in Hualien County".
+In 1991, he obtained a second doctorate, a Doctor of Science (D.Sc.) in neuroscience, from Nihon University in Japan.

 Early career

 Prior to joining politics, Chiu had served extensively at the Taipei Medical University.
 He began his career in 1985 as a lecturer, associate professor and end up as professor of the School of Medicine.
 In 1993, he became the dean of the School of Public Health and administrative deputy superintendent at the Taipei Medical University Hospital.
 In 1997, he became the superintendent of the university's Wan Fang Hospital.
 In 2000, he became the dean of the Graduate Institute of Injury Prevention and Control and the vice principal in 2004.
 In 2008 he became the superintendent of the university's Shuang Ho Hospital as well as principal of the university.